idlist/rewl-tasks/README.md

 Add a `Promise` or an array of `Promise`s to the task list.

-To add many single `Promise`s to the task list, use `add()` as many times as you wish. `add()` with arbitrary number of arguments is not supported by design for the sake of code style.
+To add many single `Promise`s to the task list, use `add()` as many times as you wish. `add()` with arbitrary number of arguments is not supported by design for prettier code.

 ### tasks.run()